largecats/largecats.github.io/_posts/2020-10-17-spark-cache.md

     </script>
 </head>
 * content
 {:toc}

-# Motivation

 Spark's caching mechanism can be leveraged to optimize performance.
-Here are some basic facts and caveats about caching.
+Here are some facts and caveats about caching.